Our Bylaws

 a.
 Duties of the President – The duties of the President are to:

 i.
-Preside at all Board, annual and special meetings.
+Preside over all Board, annual and special meetings.

 ii.
-Appoint standing and special committees (e.g. budget, planning and nominating and others as deemed necessary).
+Appoint standing and special committees (e.g. finance, governance and others as deemed necessary).

 iii.
 Together with the Board, set policy and make decisions related to the Association.